drewlearns/Liatrio/README.md

 I have created an account and then created a script to prep for terraform called **get_started.sh**.
 The only requirement for terraforming in azure is that billing is set up and a subscription created.

-The following command will create a role as owner which will have access programmatically - store the credentials safely `az ad sp create-for-rbac --name tf-provider --role="Owner" --scopes="/subscriptions/<INSERT_SUBSCRIPTION_ID>"`
-> Steps are provided here: https://learn.microsoft.com/en-us/azure/developer/terraform/authenticate-to-azure?tabs=bash
+> The get_started.sh script uses the following command will create a role as owner which will have access programmatically - store the credentials safely `az ad sp create-for-rbac --name tf-provider --role="Owner" --scopes="/subscriptions/<INSERT_SUBSCRIPTION_ID>"` in .env then source the file and check it using `printenv`.
+Steps are provided here: https://learn.microsoft.com/en-us/azure/developer/terraform/authenticate-to-azure?tabs=bash

-provider.tf, main.tf, and variables.tf were created to facilitate creating a blob storage resource to act as a backend.
-There is also a non-committed tfvar.tf file with credentials for provider.tf.
+Originally I was going to create a storage backend for my terraform state but I thought about it and it was not necessary since its only me in this repository.

+In terraform we create 13 resources including AKS cluster, Storage, Devops solution (speaking of there is a personal access token that you need from the UI and place in .env file).
+It's total overkill for such a simple application.

+---

+## Azure Devops Pipelines

+To get this to work I had to downgrade K8s to version 1.23.15 due to a known issue I stumbled upon at azure with service connections and v1.24+ not auto provisioning service accounts.
+This decision was based on saving time more than doing the job the right way.
+Lessons were learned and some love for Azure disappated in the process.

+After downgrading it was a simple process of creating a pipeline with service connections to k8s and the registry.

+I then added a step that runs a 10 second max call to the assigned IP and fails if there is no response or any errors.
+It's not the best test but it demonstrates my ability to create pipeline with added steps related to test.

+Upon getting the build to work I did initially struggle with getting the IP address to answer, the problem lied in my manifest files due to the port I was exposing not matching my actual port I expose in javascript.
+I updated all ports to port 80 so no port was required to be added to any calls to the container.

+---

+## What I learned and enjoyed about this process

+I got to play with all the tools and be creative with the Node.js application.
+I learned a few things about service accounts and added service accounts to my list of subjects to grow on.

+I got to screen share with Blaire who was exceptionally helpful, thoughtful and patient.

+Lastly, I learned I should better time box projects like this in the future.
+I also added github actions udemy course with 10.5 hours of instruction to my syllabus.